Swapnil-Dubey/PetPal/README.md

 ## Project Proposal
 <!--Added Title and Sub-title-->

-- The purpose of this project is to create a Java-based desktop application that allows pet owners to keep track of important activities related to their pet's care and well-being.
-The application will allow users to record when they fed, gave water, gave treats, and took their pet for a walk.
+- This application allows pet owners to keep track of important activities related to their pet's care and well-being.
+The application will let users record when they fed, gave water, gave treats, and took their pet for a walk.
 Additionally, the application will offer personalized recommendations for pet owners, based on the previous recorded activities.
 This will help determine